jtruckenbrodt/Serilog.Sinks.Graylog.Extended/Documentation/serilog.md

 ```

-Pay attention that you can use serilog as single standalone debugger (_UseSerilog_) or as additional logging provider (_AddSerilog_) to microsoft logging.
+Pay attention that you can use serilog in 3 different ways.

 ## How to enable Serilog’s own internal debug logging